 A reflection on lost history and the power of art, this feature documentary follows a filmmaker’s quest to bring recognition to the unheralded woman behind the making of KUKAN, a long-lost Academy Award-winning color documentary about World War II China.

 View the Work-In-Progress Teaser

 Finding KUKAN is in the beginning stages of post-production.
-We are currently raising funds to pay for editing, storyboarding of shadow sequences, licensing footage, and music composition.
+We are currently raising funds to complete a rough cut of the film.
 You can help bring this story to fruition by making a tax-deductible donation HERE.